-- 1. Implementation of Intel® Turbo Boost Technology 2.0 only requires configuring PL1, PL1, Tau and PL2. - 2.
-The Turbo Implementation guide and BIOS Specification. - 3.
-PL3 and PL4 are disabled by default. - 4.
+- 1. Implementation of Intel[®] Turbo Boost Technology 2.0 only requires configuring PL1, PL1, Tau and PL2. - 2.
+PL3 and PL4 are disabled by default. - 3.
 The Intel Dynamic Tuning (DTT) is recommended for performance improvement in mobile platforms.
 Dynamic Tuning is configured by system manufacturers dynamically optimizing the processor power based on the current platform thermal and power delivery conditions.
 Contact Intel Representatives for enabling details.